dell/terraform-provider-powerstore/docs/resources/volumegroup_snapshot.md

 - `description` (String) Description of the volume group snapshot.
 - `expiration_timestamp` (String) Expiration Timestamp of the volume group snapshot.Only UTC (+Z) format is allowed
+- `is_secure` (Boolean) Indicates whether the snapshot is secure.
+Secure snapshots cannot be deleted before the expiration time, and the expiration time cannot be reduced.
 - `volume_group_id` (String) ID of the volume group to take snapshot.
 Conflicts with `volume_group_name`.
 Cannot be updated.
 - `volume_group_name` (String) Name of the volume group to take snapshot.
 Conflicts with `volume_group_id`.
 Cannot be updated.